yahiakala/notalone-app/docs/developer/getting_started.md

 2. Set up dependencies
     - Go to Settings > Dependencies
     - Use the pencil icon to edit your dependencies, but do not change the versions.
     - Make sure the anvil_extras dependency is set to point to a third party dependency with dependency ID C6ZZPAPN4YYF5NVJ.
-[See here for more info](https://github.com/anvilistas/anvil-extras)
+[See here for more info](https://github.com/anvilistas/anvil-extras).
+Use the pencil icon.
+Do not change the tag.
-    - Make sure the anvil_squared dependency is set to point to your clone of the app as a local dependency.
+    - Make sure the anvil_squared dependency is set to point to a third party dependency with dependency ID KDKDM3MG6IQHC2FK.
 Use the pencil icon.
 Do not change the tag.

 ### Local Development Setup